GoogleCloudPlatform/DataflowTemplates/v1/README_Datastore_to_GCS_Text.md

 * **datastoreReadNamespace** (Namespace): Namespace of requested Datastore entities.
 Leave blank to use default namespace.
 * **javascriptTextTransformGcsPath** (JavaScript UDF path in Cloud Storage): The Cloud Storage path pattern for the JavaScript code containing your user-defined functions.
 * **javascriptTextTransformFunctionName** (JavaScript UDF name): The name of the function to call from your JavaScript file.
 Use only letters, digits, and underscores.
 (Example: transform_udf1).
+* **javascriptReloadIntervalMinutes** (JavaScript UDF auto-reload interval (minutes)): Define the interval that workers may check for JavaScript UDF changes to reload the files.
+Defaults to: 60.

 ## User-Defined functions (UDFs)